A History of the Wethersfield Fire Department

 A special program by the Recruiting Officer has targeted neighborhood parties and a special effort is made by the Department each year to participate in “Prom Promise”, a high school student focused program which is intended to deter seniors from drinking alcohol during prom night.

 Never a warm day goes by without the firehouse doors being open and mothers and children walking in and out to admire the fine equipment and to hear about firefighting from dedicated firefighters.

 In 2001 formal planning began for the 200th Birthday Celebration in 2003.
 The reservation was formalized guaranteeing that the 2003 Connecticut State Firefighters Convention would be held in Wethersfield.
-Simultaneously planning continued for the purchase of a Rescue/Pumper to replace Engine # 11at Company #1.
-Delivery is scheduled for May of 2003, just in time for the anniversary celebration.
+Simultaneously planning continued for the purchase of a Rescue/Pumper to replace Engine # 11 at Company #1.
+Delivery was scheduled for May of 2003, just in time for the anniversary celebration.